nuwave/lighthouse/docs/master/api-reference/directives.md

 You must point to a `method` which will receive the builder instance and can apply additional constraints to the query.

-When used on an argument, the value is supplied as the second parameter to the method.
+When used on an argument, the method is only called when the argument is specified (may be `null`), and its value is passed as the second parameter.

-When used on a field, the value argument inside the directive is applied as the second parameter to the method.
+When used on a field, the method is always called, and if the `value` argument is defined, it is passed as the second parameter.

 ```graphql
 type Query {